Surgical knot: Alternatives and risks

 An alternative to the surgical knot is a disposable clip that is placed at the end of the suture to keep stitches secure.
 A hemoclip is a titanium V-shaped clip with extensions that are squeezed together during application.
 The clips are available in various sizes and were originally designed to compress vessels for hemostasis.

-Tying a surgical knot is done inside the body or outside the body.
-Learning to tie a surgical knot inside the body is slightly more difficult and has a steeper learning curve.
-This is because the surgeon uses laparoscopic instruments.
-Tying the knot outside the body is simpler for most because the suturing is with fingers as in traditional tying.
-When a surgical knot is formed outside the body it must be drawn into a laparoscopic cannula.
-Stronger braided suturing thread is preferred because the knot has a tendency to fray as it is slid down the cannula.
+Stronger braided suturing thread is preferred during this type of procedure, as the knot has a tendency to fray as it is slides down the cannula.
 At the end of the running suture line, clips can be placed across the suture tail.
-Barbed suture is a knotless surgical suture that has a pattern of barbs on its surface.
+The barbed suture is a knotless surgical suture that has a pattern of barbs on its surface.
 These barbs lock the suture into the tissue, eliminating the tying of knots.
 Barbed sutures are typically used in cosmetic and reconstructive surgery.
 There are concerns that knot tying may be related to glove puncture but a current study demonstrated that instead friction from continuous suturing only left ‘marks’ on the little finger with no glove puncture.

 Training

 Much effort goes into the training of medical students regarding the surgical skill of knot tying.
-One method, called “Quiet Eye Training” has shown greater success than more traditional forms of instruction.
+One method, called the “Quiet Eye Training” has shown greater success than more traditional forms of instruction.